 To honor their beliefs, the Cheyenne perform a very elaborate Sun Dance during which they believe a guardian spirit bestows special powers upon an individual as they dance.
 They bless particular objects, such as a hat made from buffalo hide, which becomes sacred and was often carried in times of war.

 Life in the wilderness was hard.
 Tribes were constantly clashing, creating rivalries, and dealing with the expanding settlements pushing further and further west.
 As a result, tribes like the Cheyenne had a strong warrior culture—not as war-makers, but as protectors, providers, and leaders.

 The Cheyenne were very adept on horseback, and the warriors on horseback were fearsome to behold.
 Warriors of the tribe were venerated and were held with great honor for their skills and bravery.

 With the rapid expansion of the white culture, conflict was violent and consistent with the Cheyenne tribe.
 Settlers and colonizers would cross into Cheyenne territory as they headed west to California and Oregon, and violence was inevitable.
-Over time, the U.S. Army would get involved to punish the Cheyenne and other Native tribes for the treatment of white settlers trespassing on their land.
+Over time, the U.S. Army would get involved to punish the Cheyenne and other Native American tribes for the treatment of white settlers trespassing on their land.

 The most famous conflict between the Cheyenne and the U.S. Army is the Battle of Little Bighorn in 1876.
 General George Armstrong Custer led a small cavalry battalion into a massive camp that consisted of thousands of Natives, including the Cheyenne, Sioux, and Lakota.
 Custer’s men were surrounded and killed, which became a rallying cry for U.S. citizens and a turning point in U.S.-Native relations.